lionel-panhaleux/archon-bot/README.md

 ##### Number of rounds

 You can indicate the maximum number of rounds a player can play with `/set-max-round`.
-It is only relevant if you're planning some kind of league or championship where there are more time slots for rounds than the number of rounds you expect each player to play.
+It is only relevant if you are planning some kind of league or championship where there are more time slots for rounds than the maximum number of rounds you expect each player to play.
-For example, if you're planning 1 "rounds slots" every Saturday for six weeks (6 possible dates), but only require your players to play and complete 3 rounds.
+For example, if you are planning 1 "rounds slots" every Saturday for six weeks (6 possible dates), but only want each of your players to play 3 rounds.
 In that case use the rounds limit

 ```
 /set-max-round rounds: 3
 ```

-This will prevent players to be able to play more than this number of rounds, even if you're running more "rounds slots" than this with the bots.
+This will prevent players to be able to play more than this number of rounds, even if you're running more "rounds slots".

-In most tournaments, this parameter is useless because you expect players to play all the rounds you're running if they can.
+In most tournaments, this parameter is useless because you expect players to play all the rounds you are running if they can.

 ##### VEKN ID requirement

-In official tournament, a VEKN ID is required.
-The bot will check is existence of the VEKN ID against the VEKN registry, although it cannot verify the player is actually the right person (we trust the players to provide the _right_ id).
+In official tournaments, a VEKN ID is required.
+The bot will check the existence of the VEKN ID against the VEKN registry, although it cannot verify the player is actually the right person (we trust the players to provide the _right_ id).
 Different players cannot have the same VEKN ID so if a player makes a mistake (wrong VEKN), the can simply use `/register` again with the right one.
 If someone else has their VEKN, they need to ask a judge to use `/drop-player` and `/register-player` to remedy the issue.

 **You need to use this requirement for sanctionned tournaments.**

 If VEKN ID are required, the bot will issue archon-compatible reports files at the end of the tournament, facilitating reporting.